 Enabling is not about helping somebody who is in a tight spot.
 Enabling really refers to allowing the alcoholic to avoid the consequences of his behavior.
-The result is that the substance abuser continues to drink, and you, the enabler, suffers.
+The result is that the substance user continues to drink, and you, the enabler, suffers.

 Enabling behavior is actually harmful to you, mentally, spiritually, physically and emotionally.
 This is a highly dysfunctional relationship.
-You may think you are helping the addict, but you are actually supporting the addiction.
+You may think you are helping the addicted person, but you are actually supporting the addiction.
 As enabling continues, you may feel the need to control every situation, often at great cost to yourself.

 How often have you bailed a family member out of a tough spot because he was hung over, or can’t attend an event or go to work because he’s inebriated?
 Did you cover for him and save his job?
 Maybe for a day, but your life and his life have not been improved.
 Do you feel like you are in one crisis after another?